lakejs/lake-docs/reference/selection.md

 # {{ $frontmatter.title }}

-The `Selection` interface represents the range of content selected by the user or the current position of the cursor.
+The `Selection` interface represents the range of content selected by the user or the current cursor position.

 :::warning Note
 The constructor is not directly accessible.
-Instead, you can access its methods via the [editor.selection](/reference/editor.md#selection) object.
+Instead, you can access its properties and methods via the [editor.selection](/reference/editor.md#selection) object.
 :::

 Example: